iThermAI/ExoFuse/README.md

 - **Cost Reduction**: Lowers production costs by eliminating the need for expensive heating equipment and reducing energy consumption.

-- **Improved Product Quality**: AI-driven monitoring ensures precise control over the curing process, resulting in higher quality composite parts with fewer defects.
+- **Improved Product Quality**: Agent-driven monitoring ensures precise control over the curing process, resulting in higher quality composite parts with fewer defects.

-- **Manufacturing Flexibility**: The elimination of large ovens allows for greater flexibility in the size and shape of parts that can be manufactured, enabling the use of advanced materials like carbon fiber.
+- **Manufacturing Flexibility**: The elimination of large ovens allows for greater flexibility in the size and shape of parts that can be manufactured, enabling the use of  materials like carbon fiber.

 ## Installation and Usage